 Tours of the department facilities

 Public Defender's Office

 While the academy is not intended to certify a civilian as a police officer, it will better inform citizens about their Police Department.
 Our goal is to create a better quality of life for citizens, visitors, and guests.

-Classes are held over 12 consecutive Tuesday evenings in the Police Annex Training Room:
+Classes are held over 12 consecutive Tuesday evenings in the Police Community Training Room:

 Murfreesboro, TN 37130.

 Students must be accepted for each 12-week session.
-Applications may be picked up at the department receptionist desk facing South Church Street or an application can be printed out and sent or delivered to the address above or downloaded and emailed.
+Applications may be picked up at the department information desk, the application can be printed out and sent or delivered to the address above or downloaded and emailed.
 A copy can also be obtained at the receptionist desk in city hall.
 The program is free.